 You must have heard of Luvabella.

-Yes, we got to review the Luvabella interactive doll.
-Made by Spinmaster who are the toy company behind last year’s runaway Christmas success the Hatchimal, Luvabella (and her brother Luvabeau) are tipped to be the must-have children’s Christmas present this year.
+Made by Spinmaster who are the toy company behind last year’s runaway Christmas success Hatchimals, Luvabella (and her brother Luvabeau) are tipped to be the must-have children’s Christmas present this year.

 However shes doesn’t come cheap, and I was keen to see whether Luvabella was worth her £99.99 price tag.

 She arrived whilst we were playing in the garden.
-There was nowhere to hide; the big one knew what was in the box and so out she came.
+There was nowhere to hide; my daughter knew what was in the box and so out she came.

-I’ll be brutally honest here, I wasn’t over-enamoured with her looks, but it was love at first sight for my daughter.
+I’ll be brutally honest here, I wasn’t over-enamoured with Luvabella’s looks, but it was love at first sight for my daughter.

 I tried to video this, but you know the saying never work with children and animals?
 They’re right.
 Here is my unboxing…